 Safety critical development processes, governed by standards such as ISO26262, include the use of fault correction components that protect the device against Random faults that occur naturally during operation.
 A methodology has evolved that makes use of fault simulation and formal techniques to establish the diagnostic coverage of safe faults, and detect dangerous faults.
 A significant remaining challenge is the debug of these dangerous faults.
 While fault simulation can establish fault propagation, Formal can produce a clear detection of dangerous faults, enable their debug, and indicate how a design may be protected against their occurrence.
 This presentation will discuss these dangerous fault debug techniques using state-of-the-art formal verification apps.

+Jörg Große is the Product Manager for Functional Safety at OneSpin and has more than 20 years of experience in EDA, functional verification and ASIC design.
 As co-founder of a successful Silicon Valley based startup, he was central in developing the concept of fault/mutation testing into a state-of-the-art EDA tool.
 He deployed this technology in many leading semiconductor companies, increasing the quality of their functional verification.
 He holds a Dipl.-Ing.(FH) in Electrical Engineering from the University of Applied Science Anhalt.